uf2020/ccxt/Manual.md

 var_dump (\ccxt\Market::$markets);
 ```

-An exchange market can be instantiated like in the examples below:
+An exchange market can be instantiated like shown in the examples below:

 ```JavaScript
 // JavaScript